gispos/AvsPmod/readme_resampleFilter.txt

 Certain functions are not possible with the resample filter:
 Crop dialog, read pixel values from avisynth, and a few things are not yet running smoothly: Split View and Preview Filter together.

 If a resize is active this is indicated in the status bar with an 'r' in front of zoom and dimensions.

+* Big Note:
+- If Avisynth is trimmed too much with SetMemoryMax, all AvsPmod filters will take longer.
+- The Resample filter normally takes less than 1 second, but if the Avisynth memory is reduced too much, it can take 10 seconds.